Dubai VARA Releases Rulebook 2.0 to Strengthen Crypto Regulations

 Quick Summary

-The new framework affects a wide range of virtual asset service providers (VASPs), including those involved in brokerage, custody, exchanges, lending and borrowing, investment, and settlement services.
+The framework has regulatory impact on many different virtual asset service providers (VASPs) that include those dealing in brokerage, custody, exchanges, lending and borrowing, investment and settlement services.

-• Increased monitoring obligations for VASPs offering margin trading
+• Hiking monitoring requirements of VASPs that provide margin trading

 Final Thoughts